kevinchangjk/PayScribe/README.md

 If you are interested, you are welcome to fork this repo and deploy your own bot.

 This bot was written in Rust using [Teloxide](https://github.com/teloxide/teloxide), and uses a Redis database.

+The API used for currency conversion rates is from [fawazahmed0](https://github.com/fawazahmed0/exchange-api).

 Below, I will go through the steps for setting up the environment, and an overview of the codebase.